10 Different Types of Sheep Breeds That Produce Milk

 2. East Friesian Sheep

 The East Friesian is a race of dairy cattle from northern Germany East Friesian.
-It is one of the top cattle in terms of milk production per cattle.
+It is one of the top cattle in milk production per cattle.

 However, Friesian sheep give two lambs per lambing cycle on average.
-These sheep are commonly crossed successfully with other breeds, ensuring strong descendants since they have to be treated with extra care by original Friesian sheep.
+These sheep are commonly crossed successfully with other breeds, ensuring strong descendants since they must be treated with extra care by original Friesian sheep.

 For good milk production, they require high-quality food.
 Again, they are also outstanding lambs with a high birth rate but are usually not very good in warm weather, preferring the milder weather.